tam4m0/xrd/SECURITY.md

 ## Reporting a Vulnerability

-You can report a vulnerability securely by Direct Messaging any of the contributors in their respective social media outlets.
+You can report a vulnerability securely by Direct Messaging any of the collaborators (maintainers) in their respective social media outlets.
 Be sure to be respectful and kind, and treat them like you would anyone else.
 And keep it private, too...